HJAllen/acronymr/cran-comments.md

 * ubuntu 14.05 (on travis-ci), R 3.5.0

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTES.

 ## Downstream dependencies
 NA